vikprajapat/flashCardProject/README.md

 Author : Vikas Prajapat

-click on the link to open Flashcard generator ( project)

-- https://

 How to start this app?
    Git clone or download the Zip format, first run "npm install" to install all the dependencies and then run "npm start" to start the server.